 The MIT BLOSSOMS Initiative is committed to protecting your privacy.
 We do not collect personally identifiable information about you unless you voluntarily provide it.
 If you voluntarily provide your email address or other contact information, we might use it to inform you of changes to BLOSSOMS, to survey you about your use or opinion of the initiative, or to ask for your support.
 At your request, we will remove your contact information from our files.
 We do not make your contact information or any other personally identifiable information available to anyone outside the BLOSSOMS Initiative or its service providers (who use the information only for authorized BLOSSOMS purposes) unless we are legally required to do so.
 In addition to the above, we collect certain anonymous (non-personally identifiable) information to help us improve the BLOSSOMS web site and to evaluate the access and use of BLOSSOMS materials and the impact of BLOSSOMS on the worldwide educational community

 6. Copyright Complaints

 The MIT BLOSSOMS Initiative respects the intellectual property of others, and requires that users of this website material do the same.
 BLOSSOMS will promptly remove any material that is determined to be infringing on the rights of others.
-If you believe that a portion of BLOSSOMS material infringes another's copyright, go to http://ist.mit.edu/security/copyright/filing-notice and follow the procedures outlined there.
+If you believe that a portion of BLOSSOMS material infringes another’s copyright, email your complaint to the following address: firstname.lastname@example.org.